MUHAMMED-JUNAID-NK/MUHAMMED-JUNAID-NK/README.md

 - 👋 Hi, I’m @MUHAMMED-JUNAID-NK
 - 👀 I’m interested in ...
-DATA ANALYTICS AND RPA
+DATA ANALYTICS
 - 🌱 I’m currently learning ...DATA ANALYTICS and have certified with  GOOGLE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... at junaidc578@gmail.com